GuillaumeCisco/emotion-react-hot-loader-bug/README.md

 For testing and developing on the projet with true hot module replacement, run
 `yarn start`

+Go to `http://localhost:3000` in your favorite web browser

 Now explore `src/app` files.
 If you modify the console.log in `abstract.js` you will trigger an error.